orbitdb-archive/orbit-db-cache/README.md

 Isomorphic cache used by `orbit-db`, implemented using `level.js` (indexedDB) for the browser and `leveldown` (leveldb) for node.

-This prohect is used in: [orbit-db](https://github/com/orbitdb/orbit-db).
+This project is used in: [orbit-db](https://github.com/orbitdb/orbit-db).

 ## Install